Ho Chi Minh City is a big place, right? So how much can you accomplish in just one day?

 After our massages, we were thoroughly relaxed and ready for a whirlwind tour of Ho Chi Minh City.
 Along with our four new friends from the cruise, we hopped inside a cargo-style van and began making our way through the city streets.
 It’s important to note that traffic here is unnerving, to say the least.
 Scooters weave in and out of lanes, narrowly scraping by vehicles with little regard for safety.

 Pro tip: People on scooters will approach you, asking if you would like a ride.
 While it may seem adventurous at the time, official US travel sites warn against doing so.
 Many North Americans are injured or killed each year and do not have proper insurance to cover their medical costs.
 Fun or not, it’s simply not worth the risk.
+If a loved one ever passes away at a vacation trip like this, then it is important to call a wrongful death attorney for legal assistance.

 Our first stop was the War Remnants Museum.
 In the courtyard outside the building, we had a chance to get up close and personal with a handful of massive machines and weapons of destruction that were used during the Vietnam War effort.
 Tanks, aircraft, and even a French guillotine are available for visitors to check out.
 Inside the museum, there are several floors of exhibits.
 Perhaps the most poignant exhibits featured the aftermath of Agent Orange on Vietnamese communities.
 It was both humbling and disturbing at the same time.